RegimA-Zone/skincare-agent-orchestrator/docs/fabric/fabric_integration.md

 ### Overview
 This user guide provides instructions for integrating AI agents with [healthcare data solutions (HDS) on Microsoft Fabric](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/overview).
 Microsoft Fabric provides a comprehensive ecosystem for data integration, data engineering, real-time analytics, data science, and business intelligence.
 Healthcare data solutions (HDS) is built on Fabric and provides several capabilities making it easy to manage and analyze your multi-modal healthcare data.

-Healthcare data solutions (HDS) supports both FHIR and OMOP, but will use OMOP in this example.
+Healthcare data solutions (HDS) supports both FHIR and OMOP, but will use FHIR in this example.
 The changes required to use FHIR are trivial and will be covered briefly in this doc.

 ### What is healthcare data solutions (HDS) on Fabric?